wakaru44/ansible.sbs_provision/README.md

 ## Current status

-- it provisions some basic software. but I don't understand where is doing it, not in the machine.
+- it provisions some basic software, and clones all the github repos.

 ## Improvements